A Better World Learning Journey Story: Pricing, Sustainability, and Alignment

 “abhi, what about the farmer’s story?
 It’s great to learn about the organization and broader topics, but what about the people?
 How can we learn about them?”

 What magical feedback.
 This struck a deep chord, as it’s what mattered most to us, too.
-It’s what brought meaning to our learning: having the opportunity to live with and learn directly alongside humans in places as diverse as Boston, Cape Town, Buffalo, Managua, Bali, Accra, Tamale, and Kpalime.
+It’s what brought meaning to our learning: having the opportunity to live with and learn directly alongside humans around our community and around the world.

 The classroom case studies were great for our cognitive understanding, but the real passion and connection and desire for more learning came when we learned through people’s real stories.
 We had been trying to find content to curate like this for quite some time.
 Better world stories, if you will.

-We had also recently created a little experiment in our Business Module called an “empathy challenge”.
+We had also recently created a little experiment in one of our content modules called an “empathy challenge”.
 So we created and shared a few more fictional “based on a real person” stories like this with teachers, to see if this might help bring more meaning to student learning.
 Through meaningful story content.

 These turned out to be an instant hit.
 It was really the first time we had ever had consistently “YESSS” feedback.
 We grew a set of fictional stories that teachers were trying, and the feedback was always so inspiring.
 And it was extra fun for classrooms because there were math and literacy problems woven into the stories.
 Students could now practice “real world math”, and teachers loved that the math could be discovered by students along the way.
 In an organic, seamless story focused way.
 Not forced.